-The network of suppliers the Group cooperates with is highly diversified.
-For many years, the Group has cooperated with more than 100 foreign and more than 70 domestic suppliers, which allowed it to establish durable business contacts.
-Such a broad range of suppliers ensures high independence and even enables strengthening of the Group's negotiating position.
-This position is additionally improved by the presence of the subsidiary Yato Tools, both thanks to higher confidence of Asian manufacturers in a local partner as well as larger volumes of orders.
-The Parent Company usually signs short-term agreements on delivery of specific products or places one-off orders for products, which ensures flexibility in negotiations and allows the Company to match the product offer to the changing customer expectations better.
+The network of suppliers the Company cooperates with is highly diversified.
+For many years, the Company has cooperated with more than 100 foreign and more than 70 domestic suppliers, which allowed it to establish durable business contacts.
+This broad range of suppliers ensures high independence and even enables strengthening of the Company's negotiating position.
+This position is additionally improved by the presence of the subsidiary Yato Tools, thanks to higher confidence of Asian manufacturers in a local partner as well as larger volumes of orders.
+The Company usually signs short-term agreements on delivery of specific products or places one-off orders for products, which ensures flexibility in negotiations and allows the Company to tailor the product offer to the changing customer expectations.